 APHRODITE is a commuter yacht with a past as rich as her gleaming black hull suggests.
-She was built in 1937 by Purdy Boat Company for John Hay “Jock” Whitney, one of New York's most prominent figures of the mid-twentieth century and American Ambassador to the United Kingdom.
+She was built in 1937 by the Purdy Boat Company of Port Washington, NY for John Hay “Jock” Whitney, one of New York's most prominent figures of the mid-twentieth century and American Ambassador to the United Kingdom.
 Each morning, Whitney’s 45-minute run down the East River from his Long Island estate gave him just enough time to read the New York Herald-Tribune, a newspaper he happened to own.
 No doubt he enjoyed many sunsets on the water after a day at the office.

 “Commuter boats” like APHRODITE were popular among the successful businessmen of the era.
 They shared common features such as long, narrow hulls for a smooth ride on the choppy Long Island Sound, sleek lines, and above all else speed.
 These were among the fastest private vessels afloat, powered by the finest engines money could buy.
-But even among this distinguished fleet, APHRODITE stood apart.
-Her clipper bow and torpedo stern gave her a profile unlike any other, and nearly ninety years later that silhouette remains just as arresting.
+It is noteworthy that APHRODITE is actually the third boat Whitney named APHRODITE, and she was built specifically because his brother-in-law's commuter yacht kept beating him on the Sound.
+She was contracted to hit 33 knots, with a $5,000 penalty for every knot under that.
+Luckily for the builders she met and exceeded this requirement!

 Her guest list over the years reads like a page from a golden age scrapbook: Fred Astaire, Shirley Temple, Katharine Hepburn, Spencer Tracy.
 Henry Ford II and Nelson Rockefeller were among the business titans who came aboard.
 She was, by any measure, a vessel at the center of things.